Skip to main content

 Copy the API snippet

 Use the generated request example as the starting point for your client integration.
+You can generate it from the active model and saved API key, or switch to custom values when preparing code for a different model or key.

 Common use cases